 A landmark here is the famous Julius Castle restaurant built in 1923, located to the stairs’ right as you look back up towards Coit Tower.

-And yes, do not forget to look back before proceeding onto the next section of these beautiful steps – it is stunning!
+And yes, do not forget to look back before proceeding to the next section of these beautiful steps – it is stunning!

 SAN-FRANCISCO-STAIRWAYS-URBAN-HIKE-COIT-TOWER-NORTH-BEACH-TELEGRAPH-HILL